1. The type of the crown

 Your dentists needs to buy a CAD / CAM device to manufacture the crown, and same day crowns also require some experience from the dentist, they savings are usually not very significant.

 However if you consider that because of the single appointment you don't have to take another day off your work, same day crowns might have a reasonable price advantage.

 If you have dental insurance, you can save some money on dental crowns.
 America spends a lot on healthcare when you compare it to any other country in the world.

 Medicare and Medicaid have dental insurances that cover dental crowns.
 Medicaid is for those who belong to the lower income groups.
 Medicaid is jointly funded by the state and federal governments.
 26 states offered Medicaid for the dental crown in February 2015.
 Call 1-800-MEDICARE to know what is the exact amount of insurance which will cover for your crown.

 Does dental insurance cover dental crowns?

 Insurance companies cover medical necessity and not cosmetic procedures.
-However, most of the dental insurances do not cover any crown which is purely for aesthetic purpose.
+However, most of the dental insurances do not cover any crown which is purely for esthetic purpose.
 They cover crowns made for medical necessities.

 Insurance coverage is also different for replacement crowns.